TuomasKarjalainen/project-adconsys/README.md

 ## Data and machinelearning project for the Finnish company

 ### Content of the project
 - The main goal of the project was to implement ML model which can be used to predict the temperature of the water of ventilation machine.
+The purpose of forecasting is to make optimizations for heating system and save its costs.
 - The customer of the project was [AdConSys Oy](https://adconsys.fi/), which develops building automation systems and ventilation machines.
 - In this project, we used neural networks (PyTorch) for solving the problem.